arks-org/arks.github.io/content/_posts/2024-10-26-ark-community-highlight-wacren.md

 ![][1]{: .img-thumbnail .img-responsive fetchpriority="high" height="142" loading="eager" width="129" }

+[1]: ../../assets/images/posts/2024-10-26-ark-community-highlight-wacren/wacren_images.png

 The West and Central African Research and Education Network (WACREN) is committed to advancing research and education through robust network infrastructure and innovative technological solutions across the region.
+The University of Ghana Legon and its Balme Library (above), is participating in WACREN along with members from 12 other countries.
 As the association of NRENs in the region, our organisation plays a pivotal role in fostering collaboration and knowledge sharing among academic and research institutions, thus contributing to the socio-economic development of West and